Submodular Maximization over a Matroid $k$-Intersection: Multiplicative Improvement over Greedy: Analysis of the Main Algorithm

 To formally define the set $O^{(s)}$ of the first type of elements of $O$, we define a set $N_o$ for every element $o \in O_{\leq L}$ as follows.
 For any $o \in O_{\leq L}$, let $i$ be the single integer in $[L]$ for which $o \in O_i$, and define $N_o \triangleq N^{(i)}_o$ (recall that $N^{(i)}_o$ is defined in Section~\ref{sec:part-elem-o}).
 Intuitively, one can think of $N_o$ as the set of elements of $A_{\leq L}$ that are responsible for the inclusion of $o$ in $O_i$.
 We then define for every $i \in [L]$ a subset $O_i^{(s)} \subseteq O_i$ given by

 Then, we can define $O^{(s)} \triangleq \bigcup_{i = 1}^L O_i^{(s)}$.
 Notice that this definition is consistent with the above intuition in the following senses.
-First, each element $o \in O^{(s)}$ has indeed only a single element in $N_o$ to ``blame'' for their inclusion in $O_i$, and thus, only a single element to charge to.
-Second, the weight of $o$ is comparable to the weight of this single element because $N_o \subseteq A_i$, which implies by claim~\ref{item:w(a)_bound} of Lemma~\ref{lem:weights_properties} that the weight of every element in $N_o$ is in the range $[m_{i}, m_{i-1}]$.
+First, each element $o \in O^{(s)}$ has indeed only a single element in $N_o$ to ``blame'' for its inclusion in $O_i$ and thus only a single element to charge to.
+Second, the weight of $o$ is comparable to the weight of this single element because $N_o \subseteq A_i$ (see Observation~\ref{obs:N_o_inclusion} below), which implies by claim~\ref{item:w(a)_bound} of Lemma~\ref{lem:weights_properties} that the weight of every element in $N_o$ is in the range $[m_{i}, m_{i-1}]$.